WLHackClub/WLHackClub.github.io/README.md

 ## Deployment

-Self-test code locally.
-Make sure Ruby 2.5.0 or later is installed.
+Make sure Ruby 2.5.0 or later and a relatively recent version of node.js and yarn is installed.

+To test the code locally on the server run

+- `yarn install`
 - `bundler install`
 - `bundler exec jekyll serve`